 Develop a Support Network

 Reach out for support if you need it.
-Know you can rely on for help within your family, your circle of friends or your community.
+Know you can rely on for help within your family, your circle of friends, or your community.
 Ask for help early don’t wait until you’re at the breaking point.It is important not to isolate yourself when you’re feeling down angry or depressed.
-Instead make efforts to be with others who can offer you positive support.
-If your symptoms are getting worse or you feel down, reach out to your health care provider, your therapist or call your local Crisis Line.
+Instead, make efforts to be with others who can offer you positive support.
+If your symptoms are getting worse or you feel down, reach out to your health care provider, or your therapist or call your local Crisis Line.

 Get online Help